-Broadly an ethical ETF is an exchange-traded fund that either excludes particular industries or companies from their investment holdings or specifically includes companies or industries that meet certain specific sustainability targets or criteria.
+An ethical ETF may exclude particular industries or companies from their investment holdings.
+Alternatively, it may target companies or industries for inclusion if they meet specific sustainability criteria.

 What makes an investment ethical?
 ESG (environmental, social, and governance) refers to three areas that can define how sustainable, responsible, or ethical a business is.